Health, safety and welfare

 Firearms, explosives, pyrotechnics, inflammable materials, weapons etc., must not be brought into or stored in College accommodation, whether in your room or elsewhere.
 This includes swords and replicas and/or deactivated firearms of any kind.

 It is a matter of life and death that fire risks are kept to a minimum.
 The only permitted items of private electrical equipment containing high-current heating elements are kettles and hair dryers and these items should never be left unattended when in use.
 Cooking in rooms is not permitted and neither are candles, shisha pipes, joss sticks or other naked flames, fairy lights or drapes.
 See Electrical appliances section.
 Electrical heaters other than those supplied by the College are not permitted in College.
 Any prohibited items will be removed by the Head of Housekeeping and a note will be left in the room.
 Check routinely that all wiring and plugs are in good condition, are of the correct voltage (240v) and properly connected.
-(If in doubt, have the item checked by the Works Staff).
+(If in doubt, have the item checked by the Works team).

 Permission must be sought from the Domestic Bursar before any upholstered furniture, including futons or other convertibles, and mattresses are brought into College in view of stringent fire resistance requirements which must be adhered to.